Canada–Cuba relations

-Canada–Cuba relations are the bilateral relations between Canada and Cuba.
-Informal trade relations between the colonies of Atlantic Canada and the Captaincy General of Cuba have existed since the 18th century.
-The informal trading relationship between Canada and Cuba continued into the 20th century, with diplomatic relations formally established between the two countries in 1945.
+Canada and Cuba have established diplomatic relations with one another since 1945, following their centuries-old informal trading relationship.
+Informal trade relations were established between the colonies of Atlantic Canada and the Captaincy General of Cuba during the 18th century.
+The informal trade relationship continued into the 20th century until formal diplomatic relations was finally established.

-Diplomatic relations between the two countries remain uninterrupted since their establishment in 1945, with Canada being one of only two countries in the Americas that did not sever relations with Cuba (other than Mexico) after the Cuban Revolution in 1959.
-Relations between Canada and Cuba have occasionally been a source of contention for Canada-United States relations.
+Diplomatic relations between the two countries remain uninterrupted since its establishment, with Canada being one of only two countries in the Americas that did not sever relations with Cuba after the Cuban Revolution in 1959.
+Relations between Canada and Cuba have occasionally been a source of contention for Canada–United States relations.

 Both countries maintain embassies in the other's capital city, in addition to consulates in other cities.
 The two countries also share a significant trading relationship with Cuba serving as Canada's second-largest export partner in the Caribbean/Central American region, and Canada serving as Cuba's third largest export market.

 History

 Trade relations between Canada and Cuba date back to the 18th century, with vessels from Atlantic Canada trading cod and beer for rum and sugar in Cuba.

 After the United States terminated the Canadian–American Reciprocity Treaty in 1866, the governments of British North America sent trade missions throughout Latin America, including Cuba.
 The trade mission arrived in Cuba on 17 March 1866.
 Other attempts to open Cuba's markets to Canadian exports were made in 1876, although Spanish, British, and later U.S. economic interests prevented Canada from fulfilling that objective.

-After the Spanish-American War and the handover of Cuba from Spain to the U.S., the United States Military Government in Cuba passed a series of decrees that permitted the chartering of foreign banks there.
-Canadian chartered banks, like the Royal Bank of Canada and the Scotiabank, acted on these changes quickly and established a presence in Cuba.
+After the Spanish–American War and the handover of Cuba from Spain to the U.S., the United States Military Government in Cuba passed a series of decrees that permitted the chartering of foreign banks there.
+Canadian chartered banks, like the Royal Bank of Canada and the Bank of Nova Scotia, acted on these changes quickly and established a presence in Cuba.